Skip to content

 Sitting & Iliacus Muscle Pain

 Iliacus muscle pain is common in people who sit in chairs the majority of their days, particularly while slouching [2].
-This is due to the shortening of the Iliacus muscle while in the sitting position.
-A short, tight Iliacus muscle is a recipe for low back pain because of the strain it places on the back.
-Desk workers should be very cognizant of their Iliacus muscles while sitting too long, and should become proficient in Iliacus muscle release and stretch to counteract the effects of 8-12 hours of sitting.
+This is because the Iliacus muscle is shortened while in the sitting position.
+A short, tight Iliacus muscle is a recipe for lower back pain because of the strain it places on the back.

-Iliacus Muscle Referred Pain Pattern
+Iliacus Muscle Pain Pattern Chart

 Iliacus Muscle Pain Chart

-Iliacus Muscle Referred Pain Chart [1]
+Iliacus Muscle Pain Pattern Chart [1]

 Additional Iliacus Muscle Pain Symptoms